Dissipative engineering of Gaussian entangled states in harmonic lattices with a single-site squeezed reservoir: Abstract

 \section{Abstract}

-We discuss the dissipative engineering of quantum-correlated Gaussian states in bosonic lattice models, with particle-conserving quadratic Hamiltonians, which are coupled to a single localized squeezed reservoir.
-We show that it is possible to identify specific Hamiltonians which sustain in the stationary regime any Gaussian state that can be generated by applying a passive Gaussian transformation (which conserves the number of excitations) on a set of equally squeezed modes.
-The class of states that can be prepared includes non-trivial entangled states such as cluster states suitable for measurement-based quantum computation.
+We study the dissipative preparation of many-body entangled Gaussian states in bosonic lattice models which could be relevant for quantum technology applications.
+We assume minimal resources, represented by systems described by particle-conserving quadratic Hamiltonians, with a single localized squeezed reservoir.
+We show that in this way it is possible to prepare, in the steady state, the wide class of pure states which can be generated by applying a generic passive Gaussian transformation on a set of equally squeezed modes.
+This includes non-trivial multipartite entangled states such as cluster states suitable for measurement-based quantum computation.

 \begin{bibunit}